Color Management with Xpdf

 enableColorManagementxpdfrc command:enableColorManagement yes

-- You'll need to set a CMYK output profile:
+- You may want to set a CMYK output profile:

 - You'll probably want to enable overprint preview as well:

-- If your file contains DeviceRGB color, you should set an RGB input
+- If your file contains DeviceRGB color, you may want to set an RGB

 - If you're using Xpdf's DeviceN-to-RGB conversion code